 Mashable magazine described big data analytics as “Tech’s Hottest Field.” already back in 2014.
 Salaries are projected between $90,000 and $180,000 a year so there’s never been a better time to develop your skills in information visualization.
 It’s worth noting that even if you’re not involved in big data – learning about information visualization will help your career prospects.
 Everyone, at some point needs to display information to other people in their business be it to persuade the executive team to fund your latest project or to explain why call center operatives are always sick the day after pay day – information visualization skills will make your life easier.
 This course is presented by Alan Dix, a former professor at Lancaster University in the UK and a world-renowned authority in Human Computer Interaction.
-By the End of this Course You Will Who Should Enroll?
 A Course for Visualization in R, Taking You From Beginner to Advanced.

 It’s the fourth year of running memberships on FlowingData (whoa).